intivedani/MoviesApp/README.md

 ## Features

-- Configurable Design: JSON configuration for easy design updates.
+- Configurable Design: JSON configuration per view for easy design updates.
 - Home Screen: Main screen with a filter to select movie genres.
 - RowList: List of movies by genre.
 - Detail Screen: Detailed view with information about the selected movie.